Apoorv-cloud/Flutter_Ludo/README.md

 ### 5️⃣ Ready Steady Go... :turtle: :rabbit2:

-Once you have completed these steps, you are ready to start build this project.
+Once you have completed these steps, you are ready to start building this project.

 <br>